Poulpes/onboarding/readme.md

 The other 20% are either hosted on GitHub Pages, Scalingo or directly by the client.

-SO, postmark, sendgrid, papertrail, amazon, cloudinary, etc. andfor desogns
+SO, postmark, sendgrid, papertrail, amazon, cloudinary, etc.

 ### StackEdit
 [StackEdit](https://stackedit.io) comes handy when to writing down your dev technical notes, preparing your PR, `.readme` files.
 It's free to use and you can sync files with Google Drive and GitHub.